thapabijay/react-redux-datatable-api/README.md

       customHeader={{'Authorization':'Bearer Token'}} />
 ```

-  //response from api should be in the format (I used the same format that I had in Kendo Angular 2)
+response from api should be in the format (I used the same format that I had in Kendo Angular 2)
 ```
 {"totalRecords":77,"draw":0,"data":[{"id":4,"field_a":"My Value","field_b":25,"field_c":null},{"id":1,"field_a":"Another Value","field_b":11,"field_c":"xyz"}]}
 ```